 3. Replace the batteries in your safety alarms on a regular schedule.

 Obviously, it’s important to have functioning batteries in your smoke alarms and carbon monoxide alarms.
 (These days, the two are often combined in one unit.)
-Even if your alarms are hard-wired, they still need a backup battery in case your power goes out, so replace these batteries annually.
+Even if your alarms are hardwired, they still need a backup battery in case your power goes out, so replace these batteries annually.
 And consider changing the thermostat battery at the same time, to avoid having your furnace malfunction while you’re away.
+Check out 7 Essentials: Smoke Alarms with Smart Designs for a few of our favorites.

 4. To keep appliances running efficiently, replace or clean filters as required.